ayuelgarang105/Python_MusicPlayer/README.md

 Author:[Gabriel Ayuel](https://github.com/ayuelgarang105/Python_MusicPlayer.git)

 # Description
-Music Player is a web appliction that music listeners can use to listen to songs.
+Music Player is a web appliction that music listeners can use to listen to songs

 ## User Story
 As a user, I would like to: